-Article 32 In addition to the complaint and the response, the Panel may request, in its sole discretion, further statements or documents from either of the parties.
+Article 32.In addition to the complaint and the response, the Panel may request, in its sole discretion, further statements or documents from either of the parties.

-Article 33 Under the normal circumstances, there shall be no in-person hearings (including hearings by teleconference, videoconference, and web conference), unless the Panel determines that such a hearing is necessary for deciding the complaint.
-Either of the parties may request the Panel to hold an in-person hearing at his own expenses.
+Article 33.Under the normal circumstances, there shall be no in-person hearings (including hearings by teleconference, videoconference, and web conference), unless the Panel determines that such a hearing is necessary for deciding the complaint and either of the parties is willing to take on the related expenses.

-Article 34 In the event that a party, in the absence of exceptional circumstances, does not comply with any of the provisions established by these Rules or any of the time periods fixed by the Panel, the Panel shall proceed to a decision on the complaint.
+Article 34.In the event that a party, in the absence of exceptional circumstances, does not comply with any of the provisions established by these Rules and Supplemental Rules or any of the time limits fixed by the Panel, the Panel shall proceed to a decision on the complaint.

-Article 35 If a party, in the absence of exceptional circumstances, does not comply with any provisions of these Rules or any request from the Panel, the Panel shall draw such inferences therefrom as it considers appropriate.
+Article 35.If a party, in the absence of exceptional circumstances, does not comply with any provisions of these Rules and Supplemental Rules or any request from the Panel, the Panel shall draw such inferences therefrom as it considers appropriate.

-Article 36 In the event of multiple disputes between the parties, either party may petition to consolidate the disputes before a single Panel.
+Article 36.In the event of multiple disputes between the parties, either party may petition to consolidate the domain namedisputes before a single Panel.
 This petition shall be made to the first Panel appointed to hear a pending dispute between the parties.
 This Panel may consolidate before it any or all such disputes in its sole discretion, provided that the disputes being consolidated are governed by CNDRP adopted by CNNIC.

-Article 37 In the absence of exceptional circumstances, the Panel shall render its decision on the complaint and forward the decision to the Provider within fourteen (14) calendar days of its appointment.
+Article 37.In the absence of exceptional circumstances, the Panel shall render its decision on the complaint and forward the decision to the Provider within fourteen days of its appointment.

-Article 38 The Panelists shall submit the draft decision to the Provider before signing the decision.
-The Provider may review the form of the award on condition that the Panelists' independence of decision is not affected.
+Article 38.The Panelists shall submit the draft decision to the Provider before signing the decision.
+The Provider may review the form of the decision on condition that the Panelists' independence of decision is not affected.

-Article 39 In the case of a three-member Panel, the Panel's decision shall be made by a majority.
+Article 39.In the case of a three-member Panel, the Panel's decision shall be made by a majority.
 Each Panelist possesses an equal vote.
 Where the majority cannot be reached, the decision shall be decided by the Presiding Panelist.
 Any dissenting opinion shall accompany the majority decision.

-Article 40 The Panel's decision shall be made in electronic form and in hard copy, provide the final decision and the reasons on which it is based, indicate the date on which it was rendered and identify the name(s) of the Panelists.
+Article 40.The Panel's decision shall be made in electronic form, provide the final decision and the reasons on which it is based, indicate the date on which it was rendered and identify the name(s) of the Panelists.

 If the Panel concludes that the dispute is not within the scope of CNDRP, it shall so state.
-If after considering the submissions the Panel finds that the complaint was brought in bad faith, , the Panel may declare in its decision that the complaint constitutes an abuse of the domain name dispute resolution procedure.
+If after considering the submissions the Panel finds that the complaint was brought in bad faith, the Panel may declare in its decision that the complaint constitutes an abuse of the domain name dispute resolution procedure.

-Article 41 In the event of any legal or arbitral proceedings initiated prior to or during the domain name dispute resolution proceedings in respect of a domain name which is the subject of the complaint, the Provider or the Panel shall have the discretion to decide whether to suspend or terminate the proceedings, or to proceed to a decision.
+Article 41.In the event of any legal or arbitral proceedings initiated prior to or during the domain name dispute resolution proceedings in respect of a domain name which is the subject of the complaint, the Provider or the Panel shall have the discretion to decide whether to suspend or terminate the proceedings, or to proceed to a decision.

 Where a party initiates any legal or arbitral proceedings during the pendency of the domain name dispute resolution proceedings in respect of a domain name which is the subject of the complaint, it shall promptly notify the Panel and the Provider.

-Article 42 Before the Panel's decision, the domain name dispute resolution proceedings may be terminated, if
+Article 42.Before the Panel's decision, the domain name dispute resolution proceedings may be terminated, if

-(i) The parties agree on a settlement.
+(1) the parties agree on a settlement;

 Chapter VIII Fees

-Article 46 No action shall be taken by the Provider on a complaint until it has received from Complainant the initial fee in accordance with the Provider's Supplemental Rules.
+Article 46.No action shall be taken by the Provider on a complaint until it has received from Complainant the initial fee in accordance with these Rules and the Provider's Supplemental Rules and Simplified Rules.

-Article 50 These Rules are subject to the interpretation of CNNIC.
+Article 51.These Rules are subject to the interpretation of CNNIC.